ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/postgresql.md

 -   Column names should be the same as in the original PostgreSQL table, but you can use just some of these columns and in any order.
 -   Column types may differ from those in the original PostgreSQL table.
 ClickHouse tries to [cast](../../../sql-reference/functions/type-conversion-functions.md#type_conversion_function-cast) values to the ClickHouse data types.
+-   Setting `external_table_functions_use_nulls` defines how to handle Nullable columns.
+Default is 1, if 0 - table function will not make nullable columns and will insert default values instead of nulls.
+This is also applicable for null values inside array data types.

 **Engine Parameters**